The 5 best website builders for small businesses

 How we test website builders for small businesses

 Why can you trust us?
-We tested 16 website builders to deliver our 2024 recommendations to UK-based small businesses.
+We tested 12 website builders to deliver our latest recommendations to UK-based small businesses.

-Our rigorous testing process means these builders have been scored and rated in six main categories of investigation and 46 subcategories.
-We’ve also given each category score a ‘relevance weighting’ to ensure the categories that are most important to our readers contribute more to each builder’s overall score.
+Our rigorous testing process means these builders have been scored and rated in six main categories of investigation and 36 subcategories.
+We’ve also given each category a score and a ‘relevance weighting’ to ensure the categories that are most important to our readers contribute more to each builder’s overall score.

 Our main testing categories for website builders are:

-• Website Features: 25% – the capabilities and functionalities offered by a builder, such as SEO and marketing tools.
+• Website Functionality: 25% – the capabilities of a builder beyond just design elements, like SEO and marketing tools.

-• Value for Money: 20% – looking at pricing plans, free trials, and the balance between the cost of a website builder and the benefits included.
+• Pricing 15% – looking at pricing plans, free trials and the balance between the cost of a website builder and the features you’ll get.

-• Help and Support: 20% – the assistance and resources available to users when they encounter issues or need guidance while using a website builder.
+• Help and Support: 15% – the assistance and resources available to users if they run into issues while using a website builder.

 The Startups product testing process diagram